cmpd6/cmpd6.github.io/_talks/nadia-loy-a-non-local-kinetic-model-for-cell-migration-:-a-study-of-the-interpla.md

 ---
 speakers:
 - Nadia Loy
-name: 'A NON-LOCAL KINETIC MODEL FOR CELL MIGRATION : A STUDY OF THE INTERPLAY BETWEEN CONTACT GUIDANCE AND STERIC HINDRANCE'
+name: 'A non-local kinetic model for cell migration : a study of the interplay between contact guidance and steric hindrance'
 categories:
 - Minisymposium lectures
 name_ms: modelling-the-cancer-microenvironment